-Join Chris Orwig for an in-depth discussion in this video Changing colors with adjustment layers, part of Photoshop CC: Creative Color for Photographers.
+Join Chris Orwig for an in-depth discussion in this video Changing colors with adjustment layers, part of Photoshop for Photographers: Creative Color.

 - [Voiceover] We are going to begin our adventure with creative color by talking about how we can use adjustment layers, in particular, hue saturation adjustment layer.
 In order to modify the overall color or specific color in our photograph, I'll start off with some basics and then we'll move on to some more advanced topics.
 Well, here you can see we have layer document.
 If I click on the eye icon this is the original image as I captured it.
 I did some retouching and color work and we have this layer here.
 Now, I'll talk about how we can create this color later.

 We'll do that in another movie, but for now we're going to work with this layer.
 And let's say that we want to remap or change the colors throughout the entire image.
 Well, one way that we could do that is click on the layer.
 Then, next go to the image pull down menu, choose adjustments, and then select hue saturation.
 So, again, you target the layer, image adjustments, hue saturation.
 Yet, this approach isn't the best approach, and let me show you why.
 When we approach it this way, you can see we have hue saturation, and we can drag the slider around in order to make a change.

 And when we click okay, we have some surreal and really loud colors, yet our hands are kind of tied.
 We're stuck.
 We can't finesse the color.
 We can't change our mind or fine tune it very easily.
 So, rather than making color adjustments this way, what we'll be doing in this movie, and throughout this course, is using adjustment layers.
 Here, I'll undo this by pressing Command + Z on a macro Control + Z on Windows.
 A more flexible approach is to go to our adjustments panel and here we'll click on color adjustment, like hue saturation, or any of the others for that matter.